Skip to content ↓

 Reading and Phonics in Key Stage One

-Children in Key Stage One are taught phonics explicitly everyday.
-This is in line with the National Curriculum.
-Letters and Sounds is taught using Read Write Inc resources.
+Children in Key Stage One are taught phonics explicitly every day using Read Write Inc resources.
 The children are taught in small groups by our team of experienced and well-trained teachers and teaching assistants.
 Children are regularly assessed to ensure that they progress well and are on track to reach national expectations by the end of Year One, when they will sit their Phonics Screening Check.

 Unsure of how to support your child at home with phonics?
 The video below demonstrates how we teach the sounds at Parkview: